LashawnFofung/RAG-Pipelines/README.md

 # AI-Powered Document Automation Platform: A RAG Journey 🚀
 This repository documents my technical evolution from writing basic LLM prompts to engineering a production-ready **Retrieval-Augmented Generation (RAG)** Proof of Concept (PoC).
-Each folder and notebook represents a critical milestone in mastering LlamaIndex, open-source model deployment, and intelligent document orchestration.
+Each folder and notebook represents a critical milestone in mastering **LlamaIndex**, open-source model deployment, and intelligent document orchestration.

 ##